MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-run-as-profiles.md

     ![CIMV permissions](./media/ssmp/permissions-cimv.png)

-## Configuring System Center Operations Manager SDK Run As Profile
+## SDK Run As Profile

 Management Pack for SQL Server needs an author set of privileges on the System Center Operations Manager SDK to create a management pack and store overrides in it.

 If the default action account on System Center Operations Manager does not have these permissions, create such an account and map it to the Microsoft SQL Server SDK Run As Profile.

-## Configuring Permissions for Always On Workflows with Long Server Names
+## Always On Workflows with Long Server Names

 Regardless of whether you use a local system account, domain user account, or rights assignment, permissions listed below are required for the account.